fabiolb/fabio/docs/content/ref/registry.static.noroutehtmlpath.md

 ---
-title: "registry.static.noroutehtmlpath"
+title: "registry.static.noroutehtml"
 ---

-`registry.static.noroutehtmlpath` configures the KV path for the HTML of the noroutes page.
+`registry.static.noroutehtml` configures the the HTML for the page when no route was found.

 The default is